anastasiia-ria/neighbor/README.md

 Code: beepBoop(23);
 Expected Output: 0, 'Beep!', 'Boop!', 'Won't you be my neighbor, undefined?', 4, 5, 6, 7, 8, 9, 'Beep!', 'Beep!', 'Boop!', 'Won't you be my neighbor, undefined?', 'Beep!', 'Beep!', 'Beep!', 'Beep!', 'Beep!', 'Beep!', 'Boop!', 'Boop!', 'Boop!', 'Won't you be my neighbor, undefined?'

-Test: "It should return an array from 0 to the inputted number with correct replacements"
-Code: beepBoop(5);
-Expected Output: 0, "Beep!", "Boop", "Won't you be my neighbor?", 4, 5

 Test: "It should return an array from 0 to the inputted number with correct replacements and name"
-Code: beepBoop(5, "Anastasiia");
+Code: beepBoop(5, 'Anastasiia');
-Expected Output: 0, "Beep!", "Boop", "Won't you be my neighbor, Anastasiia?", 4, 5
+Expected Output: 0, 'Beep!', 'Boop', 'Won't you be my neighbor, Anastasiia?', 4, 5

 ## Game Instructions